Track Review | Calvin Harris, ‘Slide’

 “B*tches be dippin, dabbin with n*ggas like a nacho / Took off her panties, diamonds dancing like Rick Riccardo…”

-As for Harris’ musical contributions, the production is superb, characterized by its good vibes and killer groove.
+As for Harris’ musical contributions, the production is superb, characterized by its good vibes and a killer groove.

 All in all, Calvin Harris has another hit on his hands with “Slide.”
 In reiteration, featuring Frank Ocean and Migos was enough to secure hit-status.
 Beyond their appearance, the song itself grooves hard, Ocean sings well, and Migos spit their normal cocky and confident rhymes.